Coconut Cake

 Once all of the sugar is mixed in, increase the speed to medium-high and beat until fluffy, about 1 minute.

-After the cake layers have completely cooled, assemble and frost the cake.
-Place 1 layer on a flat serving plate, top side down.
-Spread a third of the frosting on the top of the cake.
-Place the second layer on top, top side up.
-Then frost the top and sides with the remaining frosting.
+Once the cake layers are cool, place one layer top side down on a serving plate and spread a third of the frosting over it.
+Add the second layer, top side up, and frost the top and sides with the remaining frosting.

 Sprinkle the top of the cake with coconut and lightly press more coconut onto the sides.